AP sources: Musk in control of Twitter, ousts top executives - KESQ

 AP sources: Musk in control of Twitter, ousts top executives

-Elon Musk has taken control of Twitter and ousted the CEO, chief financial officer and the company’s general counsel, two people familiar with the deal said Thursday night.
+Elon Musk has taken control of Twitter and ousted the CEO, chief financial officer and the company’s top lawyer, two people familiar with the deal said Thursday night.

 The departures come just hours before a deadline set by a Delaware judge to finalize the deal on Friday.
 She threatened to schedule a trial if no agreement was reached.